 Rodent models of immune-mediated arthritis (RMIA) are commonly used to evaluate the mechanisms of inflammatory joint disease, as well as test the efficacy of anti-arthritic compounds.
 Collagen induced arthritis (CIA) and adjuvant induced arthritis (AIA) are two commonly used models for this purpose.
-At MD Biosciences we offer our clients the novel and rapid collagen antibody-induced arthritis (CAIA) model.
+At MD Biosciences we offer our clients the novel and rapid collagen antibody-induced arthritis (CAIA) model as well.

-Our expertise includes Collagen-induced RA, Collagen antibody-induced, and Adjuvant-induced RA.
+Our expertise includes Collagen-induced RA, Collagen Antibody-induced RA, and Adjuvant-induced RA.
 See below information to learn more about our experience/readouts/options:

 |Biologics||Arthritis score||Biomarkers (protein, mRNA)|

 |Plant-based compounds||Body Weights||Histology/IHC|

 Our scientists stand ready to assist with your preclinical Rheumatoid Arthritis studies.
 Together we can research this chronic, systemic disease that manifests itself mainly as a disabling destruction of the synovial joints of the hands and feet.